Frequently Asked Questions (FAQ)

 Podiatrists are governed by the state medical board and are licensed to evaluate, diagnose, medically and surgically treat foot and ankle diseases, including soft tissues of the leg below the knee.

 Medical training of D.P.M.s parallels those of our M.D./D.O. colleagues in understanding the whole body and is an important part of a healthcare team.
 An additional three years of surgical residency training is focused on foot and ankle diseases making podiatrists the expert in this area.
 Many may go on to fellowship training sub-specializing in a variety of fields such as trauma, wound care, research, to name a few.

 Do I need to be referred to see foot and ankle specialist Dr. Tea Nguyen?

 If you do not have health insurance and are paying cash, you can come in anytime without a referral.

 If you carry health insurance:

 - An HMO will require a referral from your primary care doctor to see a specialist.
-This includes Central Coast Alliance for Health (CCAH).
+This includes Central California Alliance for Health (CCAH).